Four things that help us keep our grocery spending at just $200 a month for our family of four. Practical advice that will benefit any budget!

 2. Don’t be Brand Snobs

-When I began using coupons I started realizing that I could save a lot if I chose to be open minded about trying brands than I didn’t typically use.
-You don’t have to be very smart to figure out that if your usual brand of spaghetti sauce typically costs $0.99 on sale but you can get another brand for just $0.50 using a coupon that you are going to save a bundle!
+When I began using coupons I started realizing that I could save a lot if I chose to be open minded about trying brands that I didn’t typically use.
+You don’t have to be very smart to figure out that if your usual brand of spaghetti sauce typically costs $0.99 on sale but you can get another brand for just $0.50 using a coupon, you are going to save a bundle!
 I’ll be honest, there are still a couple of products that I am a brand snob about but overall I purchase whatever I can get for the least amount of money.

 3. Cook from Scratch

 I grew up in a home where my mom cooked mostly from scratch so I was used to this.
-And fortunately I enjoy cooking and baking.
+And fortunately, I enjoy cooking and baking.
 But it was still convenient to buy pre-packaged things to save time.
 It didn’t take me long to realize that it also was often a quick way to blow money.

 Yes, cooking from scratch might take a bit more time but with a bit of planning ahead I’ve learned that it can be relatively fast too.
 One of the things I do that helps save time is to cook up large quantities of ground beef and chicken and then put it in the freezer in smaller portions.
 That way whenever I need a pound of ground beef or 2 cups of chicken for a recipe, I’m saved the time of having to cook it up.
 I also often make double recipes of a dish and then freeze half of it.
 Making twice as much of something doesn’t take much longer at all and when I have an usually busy day it’s so handy to be able to just pull dinner out of my freezer.
 I also apply this same principle to baked things like bread, rolls, cookies and biscuits.